How to Plan an Album Launch Party

 Cost - since you're probably not charging at the door to help cover your costs, what venue will give you a decent hire fee/bar minimum that you think you can meet without going too out of pocket?
 Accommodation - remember your schtick?
 Which venue can/will accommodate it?

 For instance, if your schtick involves grub and the venue in question doubles as a restaurant, they may balk at your idea.
-If you're hoping to pull off anything too out of the box during your party, be sure to consult the venue while you're booking to make sure they don't put the kibosh on your plans on the night of the show.
+If you're hoping to pull off anything too out of the box during your party, be sure to consult the venue while making your booking to make sure they don't put the kibosh on your plans on the night of the show.

 Put Together a Good Bill